 Extending Automation for Jira with DevOps triggers

-The below DevOps automation solution is based on Automation for Jira (Data Center and Server) and Better DevOps Automation for Jira to automate a TeamCity build.
+The below DevOps automation solution is based on Automation for Jira (Data Center) and the free Better DevOps Automation for Jira app to automate a TeamCity build.

 Better DevOps Automation for Jira extends Automation for Jira with DevOps triggers that you can use in any no-code, low-code automation rule in Jira.

 You can freely combine the DevOps automation triggers by Better DevOps Automation with the built-in Automation for Jira actions, and implement a wide range of custom DevOps workflows.
-If you are new to Better DevOps Automation, don't skip the introductory blog on this DevOps automation solution for Jira Data Center (and Server).
+If you are new to Better DevOps Automation, don't skip the introductory blog on this DevOps automation solution for Jira Data Center.

 Trigger a TeamCity build on Git push

 This Jira automation rule for TeamCity will trigger on Git push if your developers used the @build command in the Git commit message.
 They can control if a TeamCity build should trigger after every successful push of code changes.

 Better DevOps Automation introduces so-called Genius Commits, which are commits containing custom commands in the commit message.
 This gives them a seamless way to change the @build command to something else, and control other CI/CD actions without switching context.

 Create a new Automation for Jira rule and choose the Genius Commit created trigger from the DevOps category!

 Choose the command "Build (@build)" from the list of commands!